 Thanks for your time,

-In the end, that email gained me 5 investors initially, but one had to drop out due to a major health issue.
-So 4 in the end.
+That email gained me 5 investors initially, but one had to drop out due to a major health issue.
+So we ended with 4 investors.

 I also had several people say, “Hey I wish I could help.
 Could I send you $200?” (or $100, or $10…).
 That triggered an Indiegogo campaign.
 The target was $2500.
 We raised $1700.
 Since we lost one of our investors, it made up the shortfall.